LearnersGuild/curriculum-app/modules/Integration-Testing-With-Mocha-And-Chai/README.md

 ## Skills

+- Can explain the difference between unit and integration testing
-- Can write integraion tests
+- Can write integration tests
 - Can test code that integrates multiple modules
 - Can test code that interacts with a database
 - Can test an HTTP API
+- Can write asynchronous tests using mocha and chai
+- Can explain what the `done` function does
+- Can explain the difference between `eql` & `equal`

 ## Glossary of Terms